hmcts/bulk-scan-shared-infrastructure/README.md

 ### Testing

-Changes to this project will be run against the preview environment if a PR is open
+Changes to this project will be run against the preview environment if a PR is open and the PR is prefixed with [PREVIEW]